Skip to main content

 IBD Screening in Primary Care

-In this podcast, pediatric gastroenterologist Betsy Maxwell, MD, MS, talks about the theories as to why IBD is on the rise in children, including an overlap between genetic factors, the immune system, the microbiome, and environmental triggers.
+In this podcast, CHOP pediatric gastroenterologist Betsy Maxwell, MD, MS, talks about the theories as to why IBD is on the rise in children, including an overlap between genetic factors, the immune system, the microbiome, and environmental triggers.

 Nutrition, Microbiome and the Bowel: A Podcast

-Dr. Albenberg also offers high-quality dietary information, a look at how COVID-19 has affected people with bowel disorders, and other helpful take-home pointers.
+CHOP pediatric gastroenterologist Lindsey G. Albenberg, DO, offers high-quality dietary information, a look at how COVID-19 has affected people with bowel disorders, and other helpful take-home pointers.

 Websites